Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: System

-The experimental setup of a typical optical magnetometer is sketched in Fig.~\ref{figOverview}(a), where linearly-polarized laser light propagates through an atomic vapor~\cite{Budker2013}.
-The interaction with the atoms induces a rotation of the polarization direction, which is finally measured by a polarization beam splitter and two photon detectors.
-Typically, alkali atoms are being deployed due to their well-understood level structure and their long ground-state coherence times.
+The experimental setup of a typical optical magnetometer is sketched in Fig.~\ref{figOverview}(a), where linearly-polarized laser light propagates through a vapor of alkali atoms~\cite{Budker2013}.
+The Faraday effect due to an external magnetic field in propagation direction induces a rotation of the polarization direction, which is measured by a polarization beamsplitter and two photon detectors.
+We microscopically describe the system by the Hamiltonian~\cite{Hammerer2010},

-We model the system such that it fulfills basic physical constrains, in particular, the symmetry conditions which give rise to optical selections rules of the atomic transitions matrix elements.
-To this end, we describe the atoms by the Hamiltonian~\cite{Hammerer2010},

 where $\hat H_{\text{L}}$ denotes the Hamiltonian of the free radiation field.
-We model the relevant physical properties of the atoms as four-level systems sketched in Fig.~\ref{figOverview}(b), whose Hamiltonian is given by
+The local Hamiltonian of atom $m\in\left\lbrace1,\dots N \right\rbrace$, which is modeled as a four-level system sketched in Fig.~\ref{figOverview}(b), is given by